 Mental health, defined by the

-World Health Organization (WHO), is "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community".
+World Health Organization (WHO), is "a state of well-being in which the individual realizes his or her abilities, can cope with the normal stresses of life, can work productively and fruitfully, and can make a contribution to his or her community".
 According to WHO, mental health includes "subjective well-being, perceived self-efficacy, autonomy, competence, intergenerational dependence, and self-actualization of one's intellectual and emotional potential, among others".
 From the perspectives of

 psychological resilience.
-Cultural differences, subjective assessments, and competing professional theories all affect how one defines "mental health".
+Cultural differences, subjective assessments, and competing professional theories affect how one defines "mental health".

 Wikipedia contributors.
 (2021, August 14).
 Mental health.
 In Wikipedia, The Free Encyclopedia.